georgebv/aiosalesforce/docs/index.md

 ---

-## Features

-`aiosalesforce` is a modern, production-ready Python client for the Salesforce REST API.
+`aiosalesforce` is a modern, production-ready Python client for Salesforce APIs.
-It is built on top of the `httpx` library and provides a simple and intuitive API for interacting with Salesforce's REST API.
+It is built on top of the `httpx` library and provides a simple and intuitive API for interacting with Salesforce's APIs (REST, Bulk, etc.).

-- **Fast:** designed from the ground up to be fully asynchronous
+- **Fast:** designed from the ground up to be fully asynchronous :rocket:
-- **Fully typed:** every part of the library is fully typed and annotated
+- **Fully typed:** every part of the library is fully typed and annotated :label:
+- **Reliable:** flexible and robust retrying configuration :gear:
-- **Intuitive:** API follows naming conventions of the Salesforce REST API while staying idiomatic to Python
+- **Intuitive:** API follows naming conventions of Salesforce's APIs while staying idiomatic to Python :snake:
-- **Reliable:** flexible and robust retrying configuration
-- **Salesforce first:** built with years of experience working with the Salesforce API it is configured to work out of the box and incorporates best practices and latest Salesforce API features
+- **Salesforce first:** built with years of experience working with the Salesforce API it is configured to work out of the box and incorporates best practices and latest Salesforce API features :cloud:
 - **Track your API usage:** built-in support for tracking Salesforce API usage
+  :chart_with_upwards_trend:

 ---